John C. Hertel

-John C. Hertel was the Chairman of the Huron–Clinton Metroparks, Chairman of the Detroit Metro Convention & Visitors Bureau, and General Manager of Suburban Mobility Authority for Regional Transportation.
-He served three terms as State Senator for the 2nd District in Michigan from 1974 to 1982, was appointed by Governor John Engler to run the Michigan State Fair from 1993 to 2006, and is the only person in Michigan history to serve as chairman of the county boards of commissioners in two different counties (Wayne and Macomb).
+John Charles Hertel is a former chairman of the Huron–Clinton Metroparks, chairman of the Detroit Metro Convention & Visitors Bureau, and general manager of Suburban Mobility Authority for Regional Transportation.
+He served three terms as state senator for the 2nd District in Michigan from 1974 to 1982, was appointed by Governor John Engler to run the Michigan State Fair from 1993 to 2006, and is the only person in Michigan history to serve as chairman of the county boards of commissioners in two different counties (Wayne and Macomb).

 Personal life

-Hertel grew up in Detroit, MI, and attended Denby High School.
+Hertel grew up in Detroit, Michigan, and attended Denby High School.
 His brothers Dennis Hertel and Curtis Hertel, and nephews Curtis Hertel Jr. and Kevin Hertel have also been elected to legislative seats.
-He raised his family in Harper Woods, MI, where he served in the State Senate and Wayne County Board of Commissioners, before moving to his current home in Lenox Township, MI where he served as Macomb County Commissioner.
+He raised his family in Harper Woods, Michigan, where he served in the state senate and Wayne County Board of Commissioners, before moving to his current home in Lenox Township, Michigan, where he served as Macomb County Commissioner.
 Hertel raises Percheron horses on his farm in Lenox Township.

-Elected Office
+Elected office

 Hertel has held three elected offices during his career: